Extensive Spatio-Temporal Chaos in Non-reciprocal Flocking

 Figure~\ref{fig:fig3}(a) shows $\Lambda(q)$, radially averaged $\Lambda(\bm{q})$ over all ${\bm q}$ with given $q=|{\bm q}|$, for several values of $\eta$ at fixed $\kappa = 0.1$.
 In all cases considered, the dominant peak lies at finite $q$, showing that the HC motion is destabilized by a finite-wavelength mode.
 The corresponding wavelength $\ell_m=2\pi/q_m$, determined by the wavenumber $q_m$ of the maximally unstable mode, is shown in Fig.~\ref{fig:fig3}(b) through the rescaled quantity $\chi \ell_m$.
 In the weak-coupling regime, $\chi \ell_m$ remains approximately constant.
 This behavior is on par with the crossover in the microscopic model occurring at $L \sim r_{\rm rot}$.
 We note that the plateau value of $\chi l_m$ is close to the geometric crossover estimate indicated by the horizontal dashed line.
-Therefore we conclude that the finite-wavelength instability of the Boltzmann equation is related to the finite-size destabilization of the HC state in the particle model.
+Therefore we conclude that the FWLI of the Boltzmann equation is related to the finite-size destabilization of the HC state in the particle model.
 Deviations from this weak-coupling correspondence at larger $\kappa$ and $\eta$ are discussed in \cite{SM}.